TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

 # Upgrade to MongoDB API engine version 3.6

-## Your database account, <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> qualifies to be updated to the latest version of Azure Cosmos DB's API for MongoDB.
+## Your database account, <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> qualifies to be updated to the latest version of Azure Cosmos DB's API for MongoDB

 <!--issueDescription-->
 Upgrading to the latest version of the service will provide the most up to date functionality, as well as enhancements in performance, stability, and the latest fixes.